MetaMask/auto-changelog/README.md

 ### Update

-To update the 'Unreleased' section of the changelog:
+#### Update the "Unreleased" section of the changelog

-`npx @metamask/auto-changelog update`
+`yarn run auto-changelog update`

+or

+`npm run auto-changelog update`

-To update the current release section of the changelog:
+#### Update the current release section of the changelog

+`yarn run auto-changelog update --rc`

+or

-`npx @metamask/auto-changelog update --rc`
+`npm run auto-changelog update --rc`

 ### Validate

-To validate the changelog:

-`npx @metamask/auto-changelog validate`
+#### Validate the changelog simply

+`yarn run auto-changelog validate`

+or

+`npm run auto-changelog validate`

-To validate the changelog in a release candidate environment:
+#### Validate the changelog for a release candidate

+`yarn run auto-changelog validate --rc`

+or

-`npx @metamask/auto-changelog validate --rc`
+`npm run auto-changelog validate --rc`

+#### Validate the changelog with package-specific Git tags

+This option is designed to be used for packages that live in a monorepo.

+For instance, if your package is called `@metamask/polling-controller` and thus all Git tags for this package are prefixed with `@metamask/polling-controller@`:

+`yarn run auto-changelog validate --tag-prefix "@metamask/polling-controller@"`

+or

+`npm run auto-changelog validate --tag-prefix "@metamask/polling-controller@"`

+#### Validate the changelog for a renamed package

+This option is designed to be used for packages that live in a monorepo.

+For instance, if your package is called `polling-controller` and was renamed to `@metamask/polling-controller` at version 0.2.3, and thus the Git tags followed suit:

+`yarn run auto-changelog validate --tag-prefix-before-package-rename "polling-controller@" --version-before-package-name 0.2.3 --tag-prefix "@metamask/polling-controller@"`

+or

+`npm run auto-changelog validate --tag-prefix-before-package-rename "polling-controller@" --version-before-package-name 0.2.3 --tag-prefix "@metamask/polling-controller@"`

 ## API Usage